Use this page to navigate the guidance on the virus for people in Scotland.

 UK Government support for businesses

-The UK Government has set out a package of measures to protect public services, people and businesses through this period of disruption caused by COVID-19.
+The UK Government has set out a Winter Economy Plan of measures to protect public services, people and businesses through this period of disruption caused by COVID-19.

 Businesses in Scotland could be eligible to benefit from the following schemes and announcements:

 - Support for businesses struggling to pay tax